CauScale: Neural Causal Discovery at Scale: Experiment

 \subsection{Datasets}

 We consider two types of data: synthetic datasets generated from SCMs and semi-synthetic single-cell expression datasets simulated from gene regulatory networks (GRNs).

-\paragraph{Training data.} For synthetic data, we generate datasets based on Erd\H{o}s-R\'enyi and Scale-Free graphs.
+\textbf{Training data.} For synthetic data, we generate datasets based on Erd\H{o}s-R\'enyi and Scale-Free graphs.
 The graph size $n$ ranges from 10 to 500, with edge counts $|E| \in \{n, 2n, 3n, 4n\}$.
 The causal mechanisms include both linear and neural network (NN) functions with additive or non-additive Gaussian noise.
 For each graph, we sample 1,000 observations, consisting of observational and single-node interventional data in a $1:n$ ratio.
 For single-cell GRNs, we utilize the SERGIO GRN simulator~\citep{dibaeinia2020sergio} to generate gene expression data.
 The underlying graph topologies are initialized using Erd\H{o}s-R\'enyi, Scale-Free, and Stochastic Block Models.
 Given the complexity of gene regulatory dynamics, we increase the sample size to 5,000 to ensure reliable structure learning.
-Consequently, to balance the computational overhead introduced by this larger sample size, we restrict the maximum graph size to $N=200$.
-Details are provided in Appendix \ref{app:data_gen}. \paragraph{Tesing data.} We construct separate benchmarks to assess scalability and robustness.
+Consequently, to balance the computational overhead introduced by this larger sample size, we restrict the maximum graph size to $n=200$.
+Details are provided in Appendix \ref{app:data_gen}.

+\textbf{Tesing data.} We construct separate benchmarks to assess scalability and robustness.
 For synthetic data, we assess the model on graphs of varying scales, with $(n, |E|) \in \{(100, 400), (1000, 2000)\}$ and a sample size of 1,000.
 We also introduce two out-of-distribution causal mechanisms: sigmoid and polynomial functions.
 For GRN data, we evaluate on graphs with $(n, |E|) \in \{(100, 400), (200, 400)\}$, using a larger sample size of 20,000.
 For each testing configuration, we generate 5 independent Erd\H{o}s-R\'enyi graph instances, and report the averaged results.